What Are The Different Types Of Depression?

 Seasonal Affective Disorder

 The depressed mood typically goes away around the warmer months of Spring and Summer.
+There are cases, however, of people suffering from SAD during the warmer months of the year.

 Premenstrual Dysphoric Disorder